 Content: Independent Study enables a student to pursue, in collaboration with a faculty member, an academic course not currently offered.
 To receive credit for independent study, the student consults with the faculty member before registration to define the course content, title, amount of credit, and academic evaluation.
 As a general rule, a graduate student may apply no more than three courses of independent study toward a graduate degree or licensure.

 Content: In-depth examination of topics relevant to practicing professionals.
-Course content is based upon recent research and directly for the first time or on a temporary basis.
+Course content is based upon recent research and directly informs practice.